Board of Directors

-After the first cohort of students graduated, John soon realised that the emerging Australian industry shared his studio’s need for skilled employees and in 1998 AIE was formally established as a non-profit to continue with a focus on expanding specialist education to meet industry demand in the rapidly growing areas of programming, 3D animation and related areas.
+After the first cohort of students graduated, John soon realised that the emerging Australian industry shared his studio’s need for skilled employees.
+In 1998, AIE was formally established as a non-profit to continue with a focus on expanding specialist education to meet industry demand in the rapidly growing areas of programming, 3D animation and related areas.

-Through John’s vision and ongoing dedication to grow an industry, AIE now has 7 Campuses in Australia, America and Online, and alumni working in studios around the world.
-The AIE has gained much recognition as the leading educator for game development, 3D animation and film VFX -having twice won the Australian Training Awards.
+Through John’s vision and ongoing dedication to grow an industry, AIE now has 7 campuses in Australia, the USA and online, and alumni working in studios around the world.
+AIE has gained much recognition as the leading educator for game development, 3D animation and film VFX, having twice won the Australian Training Awards.

-In the late 90s, AIE provided the start-up funds and ongoing operational funding and support to further grow the Australian game development industry through the creation of an Industry Association called the Game Developer’s Association of Australia (GDAA) and an Industry Conference called the Australian Game Developers Conference (AGDC).
-This was instrumental in building and raising the profile of the Australian Industry and opening global networks with overseas publishers for Australian Studios and AIE graduates.
+In the late 1990s, AIE provided the start-up funds and ongoing operational funding and support to further grow the Australian game development industry through the creation of an industry association called the Game Developer’s Association of Australia (GDAA) and an industry conference called the Australian Game Developers Conference (AGDC).
+This was instrumental in building and raising the profile of the Australian industry and opening global networks with overseas publishers for Australian studios and AIE graduates.

-The GDAA and AGDC evolved over time and recently the GDAA merged with the Interactive Games and Entertainment Association (IGEA) forming the world’s first publisher and developer association, bringing to fruition an idea John previously pitched to the IGEA Board.
+The GDAA and AGDC evolved over time.
+Recently, the GDAA merged with the Interactive Games and Entertainment Association (IGEA) forming the world’s first publisher and developer association, bringing to fruition an idea John previously pitched to the IGEA Board.
 IGEA now also runs Game Connect Asia Pacific (GCAP), AGDC’s successor.

-The creation of this core industry infrastructure that helped place Australia on the emerging video games industry map, was a herculean effort led by John and supported by his AIE team and many Australian development studios.
-John and the AIE have received many industry awards for their combined efforts, and they continue to lead the industry in Australia by actively changing the shape of the industry to respond to rapidly changing needs.
-Most recently through the establishment of the Game Plus collaborative workspace for game developers and related specialist technology start-ups (Adelaide, Canberra, Sydney) and Film Plus collaborative workspace for filmmakers and related specialists (Canberra).
+The creation of this core industry infrastructure that helped place Australia on the emerging video games industry map was a herculean effort led by John and supported by his AIE team and many Australian development studios.
+John and AIE have received many industry awards for their combined efforts, and they continue to lead the industry in Australia by actively influence the shape of the industry to respond to rapidly changing needs.
+More recent innovations are the establishment of the Game Plus collaborative workspace for game developers and related specialist technology start-ups (Adelaide, Canberra, Sydney) and the Film Plus collaborative workspace for filmmakers and related specialists (Canberra).

 Vicki De Margheriti